 There are no native snakes in New Zealand, and it’s absolutely illegal to keep snakes in New Zealand.
 If you happen to visit a zoo in New Zealand, you’d be surprised to find no snakes.

 A lot like Hawaii, this country does not house native snakes of any sort.
 According to certain studies, snakes have been made illegal by authorities due to the rapid endangering of other animal species.
 In the past millennia, New Zealand has lost a number of valuable species, and it is believed that species of snakes may cause more harm to the ecosystem.

 But of course, there’s always the exception.
-Just because the authorities don’t allow the carrying of snakes, snakes themselves sometimes make their way to the borders of the country through the water.
-Those species that come through the ocean are the yellow-bellied sea snake and kraits.
+Just because authorities have prohibited snakes as pets, snakes themselves make their way to the borders of the country through the water.
+Those species that reach the mainland via the ocean are generally yellow-bellied sea snakes and kraits.